Martchus/cpp-utilities/README.md

 * There are [MacPorts packages](https://www.macports.org/ports.php?by=name&substr=syncthingtray-devel) to build Syncthing Tray

 #### Development builds
 During development I find it useful to build all required projects (for instace c++utilities, qtutilities, tagparser and tageditor) as one big project.

-This can be easily achieved by using CMake's ```add_subdirectory()``` function.
+This can be easily achieved by using CMake's `add_subdirectory()` function.
 For project files see the repository [subdirs](https://github.com/Martchus/subdirs).
 For an example, see [build instructions for Syncthing Tray](https://github.com/Martchus/syncthingtray#building-this-straight).

-For a debug build, just use ```-DCMAKE_BUILD_TYPE=Debug```.
+For a debug build, use `-DCMAKE_BUILD_TYPE=Debug`.

 #### Arch Linux package
 The repository [PKGBUILDs](https://github.com/Martchus/PKGBUILDs) contains files for building Arch Linux packages of the latest release and the Git master.

 PKGBUILDs to cross compile for Android, Windows (using mingw-w64) and for MacOS X (using osxcross) are included as well.

 #### RPM packages for openSUSE and Fedora
 RPM \*.spec files can be found at [openSUSE Build Servide](https://build.opensuse.org/project/show/home:mkittler).
-Packages are available for x86_64, aarch64 and armv7l.
+Packages are available for several architectures.

 There is also a [sub project](https://build.opensuse.org/project/show/home:mkittler:vcs) containing the builds from the Git master branch.

 #### Gentoo
 Packages are provided by perfect7gentleman; checkout his [repository](https://github.com/perfect7gentleman/pg_overlay).

-### General notes
-* There is a workaround for [GCC Bug 66145](https://gcc.gnu.org/bugzilla/show_bug.cgi?id=66145) provided in io/catchiofailure.h.